 - Kinesthetic learners have a need for movement when learning.
-Teachers should allow students to move around, speak with hands and gestures. - Expeditionary learning involves "learning by doing" and participating in a hands-on experience.
-Students may participate in fieldwork, learning expeditions, projects or case studies to be able to apply knowledge learned in the classroom to the real world, rather than learning through the virtual world.
+Teachers should allow students to move around, speak with hands and gestures. - Expeditionary learning involves "learning by • and participating in doina" hands-on а Students may experience. participate in fieldwork, learning expeditions, projects or case studies to be able to apply knowledge learned in the classroom to the real world, rather than learning through the virtual world.

-Many types of vocational or practical training cannot be learned virtually, whether it be a laboratory experiment or woodworking.
+• Many types of vocational or practical training cannot be learned virtually, whether it be a laboratory experiment or woodworking.